Graduate Student Advisor

 |•||Valérie Delage (M.Sc.
 1998)|

-- Summer 2017: Our lab will continue to measure avian nesting success at the Forêt Montmorency.
+- Summer 2017: Our lab has continued to measure avian nesting success at the Forêt Montmorency.
 We do these surveys since 1995, using a novel method combining detection of parental behavior and hierarchical statistical modeling.
 Deeper analyses are long overdue, and I will do my best this year to fix that.

-- For a third year, our team will set transmitters on three species of thrushes (Bicknell [above], gray-cheeked and olive-backed) in order to reveal their migratory routes and their migration phenology.
+- For a fourth year, our team has set transmitters on three species of thrushes (Bicknell [above], gray-cheeked and olive-backed) in order to reveal their migratory routes and their migration phenology.
 This is possible thanks to the MOTUS network (www.motus.org), which is revolutionizing our ability to track birds on their journeys for thousands of kilometers.
 This network is based on thousands of transmitters captured by hundreds of antennas (eg picture below) distributed in eastern North America and increasingly in Latin America.
 These birds will be caught in the summer at the Montmorency Forest and in the fall at the Tadoussac Bird Observatory.
 We hope to identify specific migration corridors for these species, and elucidate in general the pitfalls they may encounter en route.
-Camille Bernier-Marchand , a regular of the Tadoussac Bird Observatory, passionate of whales also, begins his masters in January 2017 on this subject.
+Camille Bégin Marchand , a regular of the Tadoussac Bird Observatory, passionate of whales also, began her masters in January 2017 on this subject.

-- January 2017: We are fully prepared for another winter of snow tracking.
-Winter began furiously, it will be interesting to see how wildlife will react.
-This year, the core team will consist of myself, Maxime Brousseau, and Martine Lapointe (technician).
+- We are fully prepared for another winter of snow tracking.
+This year, the core team will consist of myself, and Martine Lapointe (technician).
 And of course, we hope this winter to spend a few days introducing snow tracking of mammals for those interested to lean this exciting and simple technique.
 If this is your case, just join our Facebook group .
 FWe conduct this project since 2000.
 Every winter, some 150 km of trails and paths, plus 30 km off-road GPS to identify areas frequented by mammals wintering at Forêt Montmorency: marten, weasel, fisher, lynx, wolf, fox, hare, squirrel, moose, etc. In 17 years, we have gathered data on 2400 km of transects. and up to date we have located on GPS nearly 60000 tracks.
 We still have not seen the legendary Cougar though...

 MY ACADEMIC BACKGROUND